 “I did it to protect my wife, I did it to protect my family, and I did it to protect my job, and it was a negotiation,” he said in the interview.

-Sen. Josh Hawley, R-Mo., told reporters that his meeting with Hegseth, which was scheduled for Thursday, had been cancelled and had not been rescheduled.
-Meanwhile, Sen. Lisa Murkowski, R-Alaska, said she had a meeting planned for Tuesday, where she plans to ask Hegseth about both the sexual assault allegations and his past remarks about women serving in combat roles.
+Meanwhile, Sen. Lisa Murkowski, R-Alaska, said she still has a meeting planned for Tuesday and she intends on asking Hegseth not only about the sexual assault allegations, but also about his past remarks regarding women serving in combat roles.

 If Hegseth withdraws his name from consideration, he would become the second of Trump’s cabinet picks to do so due to concerns regarding sexual misconduct.
 Former Congressman Matt Gaetz previously exited after similar meetings with senators due to concerns related to the contents of an unreleased House Ethics report and allegations that he had paid a 17-year-old for sex.
 Gaetz has denied the allegations.